 - Biomedical Information Technology

-- One elective in the School of Engineering, approved by MechE faculty, in the theme of biomedical devices or drugs, such as:
+- One elective in the School of Engineering, approved by MechE faculty on biomedical devices or drugs, such as:

 - Case Studies and Strategies in Drug Discovery and Development